otrv4/otrv4/otrv4.md

 some post-conversation transcript protection against potential weaknesses with elliptic curves and the early arrival of quantum computers.

-In the DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys in this process.
+In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys in this process.
 An external cryptographic expert will be able to prove that one person between the two used their long term private key for the authentication, but they will not be able to identify whose key was used.
-This provides deniability for those participating in the DAKE, whereas the AKE of OTRv3 is not deniable.
+This provides deniability for both participants in the interactive DAKE, whereas the AKE of OTRv3 is not deniable.

+In the non-interactive DAKE, the initializer, Alice in the above overview, does not have participation deniability but Bob the receiver does.
+This is important to consider when deciding when to use non-interactive messages in an implementation of OTRv4.

 Once an OTRv4 channel has been created with the DAKE, all data messages transmitted through this channel are confidential and their integrity to the